RAF Acaster Malbis, Yorkshire.

 Ridgwells signal square.

-This was for speech broadcasting, the radio one of ww2, messages could be passed through this building and sent out to speakers all over the camp.
+RAF speech broadcast speaker, messages could be passed through this building and sent out to speakers all over the camp.

 Yellow circle.